Aquilegia: Cultivation

 Some of the earliest cultivation of columbines may have occurred at Christian cathedrals.

-In Europe, cultivation of columbines may have begun over 1700 years ago.
+In Europe, cultivation of columbines may have begun over 1,700 years ago.
 Archaeobotanical evidence suggests that A. vulgaris was cultivated for ornamental purposes in 3rd-century AD Roman Britain.
-The discoveries of singular A. vulgaris seeds in burnt waste pits at Alcester and Leicester have been interpreted as evidence of their planting in gardens.
-Finds of columbines at a late Saxon site near Winchester Cathedral and three later medieval German sites have also been interpreted as using the plant for gardening.
+Two A. vulgaris seeds in burnt waste pits, one at Alcester and another at Leicester, have been interpreted as evidence of their planting in Roman gardens.
+Finds of columbines at a late Saxon site near Winchester Cathedral and three later medieval German sites may indicate the plants were used for gardening.
 In 12th-century Italy, people may have supported A. vulgaris or A. atrata populations near religious structures, possibly due to the contemporary treatment of columbines as Christian symbols.

 Aquilegia are grown for a variety of purposes.
 Cut flowers can be collected once the flower opens.
 The dried fruit can also be used in ornamental arrangements.
 Columbines function well in garden borders and can occupy shade and cottage gardens.
 Certain columbines are suited for well-drained rock gardens or alpine gardens.
 A few, such as the dwarf woodland plant A. flabellata var. pumila, favor moist shaded plantings.

-Lifespans for cultivated columbines are generally short for perennials, with a plant's peak typically occurring in its second year.
-Two- to three-year-long lives are typical in cultivated A. coerulea and A. glandulosa, with A. vulgaris exhibiting a binnenial-like lifespan.
+Lifespans for cultivated columbines are generally relatively short for perennials, with a plant's peak typically occurring in its second year.
+Two- to three-year-long lives are typical in cultivated A. coerulea and A. glandulosa, with A. vulgaris exhibiting a biennial-like lifespan.
 Conversely, A. chrysantha and A. desertorum are particularly long-lived.
 In gardens, columbines will generally live three to four years.
-This lifespan can be extended by deadheading, where dead flowers are removed prior to the plant expending the energy needed to produce fruit.
+This lifespan can be extended by deadheading, where dead flowers are removed prior to a plant expending the energy needed to produce fruit.